 - Reports from Days of General Discussion, where the Committee invites experts to discuss a significant issue impacting human rights.

 Day of General Discussion 2021

 The UN Committee on the Rights of the Child is currently preparing for 2021’s Day of General Discussion on Children’s Rights and Alternative Care.
-It wants to hear from care-experienced children and young people from across the world, as well as from the adults and organisations who work with them.

 The UN Committee on the Rights of the Child creates general comments to: